|Nutrition Facts (per serving)|

 - 1/3 cup soy sauce

-- 4 tablespoons rice-wine vinegar
+- 4 tablespoons of rice wine vinegar

 - 4 tablespoons dark brown sugar (packed)